Transition metal complexes of phosphine oxides: Secondary phosphine oxides as ligands

 Secondary phosphine oxides have the formula R_{2}P(O)H. They tautomerize to small amounts of the hydroxy tautomer R_{2}P-OH.
 Regardless, the hydroxy tautomer forms a wide variety of complexes with transition metals.
 In contrast to O-bonded phosphine oxide ligands, the P-bonded phosphine oxides are strong field ligands.
-These ligands, which tend to engage in intramolecular hydrogen bonds.
+Complexes of secondary phosphine oxide often engage in intramolecular hydrogen bonds.
 Illustrative is the complex derived from dimethylphosphine oxide, PtH(PMe2OH)2(PMe2O) (Me = CH_{3}).

-The pattern also applies to several phosphorus compounds including phosphorous acid, which forms complexes as P(OH)_{3}.
-The complex platinum pop is one example.
+Itramolecular hydrogen bonding also features prominently in some complexes of phosphorous acid.
+The complex platinum pop, formally derived from P(OH)_{3}, is one example.